|The Presbyterian Church of Eastern Australia in Melbourne|

 Fifth minister: Rev Eric S. Turnbull (1973-79)

-Mr Turnbull was transferred from Hamilton to St Kilda on 29 June 1973 and continued until he was suspended 31 August 1979.
+Eric Stanley Turnbull (1928-2013) was transferred from Hamilton to St Kilda on 29 June 1973 and continued until he was suspended 31 August 1979.
 He was removed from the ministry 2 November 1979 after due process.
 Mr Turnbull was an earnest minister who had been a well known Baptist preacher in Tasmania.
 He came to a Reformed and Presbyterian position in 1961, served on the North West coast with what is now called the Evangelical Presbyterian Church [EPC], but transferred to the PCEA, with the blessing of the EPC, in September 1965.
 He had not had a regular theological training and difficulties arose as he applied a somewhat narrowed approach focussing ultimately on giving the King James Version of the Scriptures the status of a translation without any mistake or error.
 He closed the extension work the previous minister had begun in Croydon.
 Membership declined from 44 to 36 during his ministry, although commitment judged by financial givings improved.
 A majority of the active congregation followed Turnbull into an independent work.
 It was a very difficult point.
 In 1988 Turnbull's group purchased a former Brethren building in Woodlands Grove, Chadstone and a small group worship there under the name 'Australian Free Church'.
+Eric Turnbull died in June 2013 and was buried in Beaufort, Victoria.

 Elders in this Period: Messrs Mackechnie (d.1980), McLean (to 1983), Nicolson (to 1979), Simpson (to 1980), Webster (to 1976), W.A.
 'Bill' Semple (1976-82), Ivor Briggs (1976-80) & John D. Nelson (1979-80).